ireaneus/LivingWaters/src/data/blog-posts/PersonalStatementFaith.md

 The final judgment is the culmination of God’s redemptive plan, where all creation is held accountable before Him.
 Believers will experience eternal life in the presence of God, while unbelievers face eternal separation from Him.

 - **Eternal Life**: Believers are promised eternal life with God in the New Heaven and New Earth, *"He will wipe away every tear from their eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain."* **(Revelation 21:4)**.
-- **Eternal Separation**: For those who reject God, eternal separation is their end, *"These will pay the penalty of eternal destruction, away from the presence of the Lord."* **(2 Thessalonians 1:9)**.
+- **Eternal Separation**: For those who reject God, eternal separation is their end, *"These will pay the penalty of eternal destruction, away from the presence of the Lord and from the glory of His power."* **(2 Thessalonians 1:9)**.

 ---